A combinatorial higher-rank hyperbolicity condition: Abstract

 \section{Abstract}

-We introduce and study a coarse version of a $2(n+1)$-point inequality characterizing metric spaces of combinatorial dimension at most $n$ due to Dress.
+We investigate a coarse version of a $2(n+1)$-point inequality characterizing metric spaces of combinatorial dimension at most~$n$ due to Dress.
 This condition, experimentally called $(n,\del)$-hyperbolicity, reduces to Gromov's quadruple definition of $\del$-hyperbolicity in case $n = 1$.
 The $l_\infty$-product of $n$ $\del$-hyperbolic spaces is $(n,\del)$-hyperbolic.
-We show that every $(n,\del)$-hyperbolic metric space, without any further assumptions, possesses a slim $(n+1)$-simplex property analogous to the slimness of quasi-geodesic triangles in Gromov hyperbolic spaces.
-We relate $(n,\del)$-hyperbolicity to other instances of rank-$n$-hyperbolicity and verify it for certain classes of spaces and groups.
+Every $(n,\del)$-hyperbolic metric space, without any further assumptions, possesses a slim $(n+1)$-simplex property analogous to the slimness of quasi-geodesic triangles in Gromov hyperbolic spaces.
+In connection with recent work in geometric group theory, we show that every Helly group and every \hh\ group of (asymptotic) rank $n$ acts geometrically on some $(n,\del)$-hyperbolic space.